 One of the workshops hosted by JPI Urban Europe focused on the dilemmas involved in developing and maintaining public space, as various stakeholder goals compete and potentially hampers or prevents the achievement of another.
 This workshop attracted city officials in particular.
 The participants uncovered a dilemma related to governance and placemaking, discussing for example how to adopt experimental approaches and flexible design as long-term strategies for local governments when at the same time do placemaking with and by users and citizens.
 Such dilemmas involve issues of control, collaboration, ownership and recognition.
-Participants asked for research on tactical urbanism regarding how planning processes can move forward fast but with placemaking and high-quality so called Baukultur in consideration.
+Participants asked for research on tactical urbanism regarding how planning processes can move forward fast but with placemaking and so called Baukultur in consideration.

-Participants argued that it is important that placemaking does not only during transition periods but that it continues as an everyday practice.
+Participants argued that it is important that placemaking does not only happen during transition periods but that it continues as an everyday practice.
 There were also concerns related to risks of gentrification and how to guarantee inclusiveness in the placemaking process and movement.
 It is important that placemaking responds to actual and basic needs and not just pleasure or “the extra” in public space, particularly when operating in socio-economically disadvantaged areas.
 Participants called for research to explore the economic value of placemaking and its contribution to welfare.
 What are the indicators that are easy and interesting to implement?

 Together, participants formulated certain key messages on the connection between placemaking and urban living labs: